 - Other financial businesses: Lotteries business, Debt collection services, Credit rating services, Prize-winning electronic games for foreigners, Casino business

-2.2 Dealing with tax matters when starting a business in Vietnam
+2.2.
+Dealing with tax matters when starting a business in Vietnam

-There are many tax reliefs that foreign investors can look for to reduce their tax liabilities when starting a business in Vietnam.
-Below are some typical tax reliefs in Vietnam for eligible investors:
+Still, there are many tax reliefs that help reduce your tax liabilities in Vietnam.
+Below are some options for you to consider: